The Best Ways to Celebrate Your Birthday in Venice

 Why spend your birthday on one mass of land when you can celebrate on more than 100 small islands situated in a lagoon in the Adriatic Sea?
 We are of course talking about unique Venice, the floating city that’s blessed with some of the world’s most beautiful architecture.
 Here’s our guide on how to spend your birthday in Venice and live la dolce vita, covering everything from scenic bars and restaurants to authentic glass-blowing.
 Check out Plum Guide's best homes in each neighbourhood too, to ensure the celebration is as special as it deserves to be.

-Glass blowing in Murano
+Try glass blowing in Murano

 What’s better than blowing out candles on your birthday cake in Venice?
 Blowing your own Venetian glass creation, that's what.
 The island of Murano is famous for glass-making, where artisans have been practising the craft since the 13th century.
 Take a tour of a working glass blowing factory and get the chance to create your own masterpiece.
-I'm ready to blow my own horn in Murano.

 If you have the patience to wait (or your birthday coincidentally falls on the same dates), why not celebrate your birthday in Venice at what is undoubtedly the city’s biggest party?
 You can even pretend it’s all for you – we would.
 First held in Venice in the 11th century, the carnival has become world-famous for its lavish and extravagant costumes.
 The Carnival starts around two weeks before Ash Wednesday and ends on Shrove Tuesday (Fat Tuesday or Martedì Grasso), the day before Ash Wednesday.